 Michael Conard is a registered architect in New York, New Jersey and Massachusetts.
 He holds an NCARB certificate, is a Fellow of the Institute for Urban Design and is a Past Fellow of the Design Trust for Public Space.

-Michael Conard has directed applied and academic urban design research in both the public and private sectors.
+He has directed applied and academic urban design research in both the public and private sectors.
 His work has bridged urban and architectural design and environmental sustainability with public health, local economic development and equal access.
 Most recently he edited The Carbon Studio: Bankok (2008), which addressed urban sustainable redevelopment along the Padung Lungkasem Canal Site in the historic core of Bankok.

-Michael Conard has directed numerous studios and studies at the GSAPP and Urban Design Lab.
+Michael has directed numerous studios and studies at the GSAPP and Urban Design Lab.
 Some of his recent projects include Curbing Childhood Obesity (2008), a design and systems recommendations to address the current epidemic, and Creating a Cultural Corridor: 125th Street (2007), a local cultural sustainability plan.
 He co-directed Hell's Kitchen South: Developing Strategies (2002), a set of design and planning recommendations to the Hell's Kitchen Neighborhood Association and the Design Trust for Public Space.
 His work has also been published and exhibited internationally.

 B.S., Rensselaer Polytechnic Institute, 1980; B.Arch., Rensselaer Polytechnic Institute, 1981; M.S. in Architecture and Urban Design, Columbia University, 1993.